PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 In one figure you will display the loss and accuracy of the training.

-## Step 6: Save the weights
+## Step 6: Save the model

-After your training, you will save the weights of your model in the `weights` folder.
+After your training, you will save your model in the `model` folder.

 ## Step 7: Predict an image